CanyonWind/Single-Path-One-Shot-NAS-MXNet/README.md

 This repository contains single path one-shot NAS networks  **MXNet (Gluon)** implementation, modified from [the official pytorch implementation](https://github.com/megvii-model/ShuffleNet-Series/tree/master/OneShot). **For training:** It supports the fixed structure model, the supernet model with block & channel selection and the ShuffleNetV2+ style SE. **For searching:** It supports both genetic and random search with BN statistics update and the FLOP + # parameters constraint.

+**10/09/2019 Update:** A searched model Oneshot+_searched, with the block choices and channel choices searched by this repo's implementation, ShuffleNetV2+ style SE and MobileNetV3 last convolution block design, reaches the **new highest** top-1 & top-5 accuracies with the **new lowest** [Google MicroNet Challenge Σ Normalized Scores](https://micronet-challenge.github.io/scoring_and_submission.html).
+Check [here](https://github.com/CanyonWind/oneshot_nas#results) for comparison.

-**09/30/2019 Update:** A customized model Oneshot+, designed in combination of the Sing Path One Shot, ShuffleNetV2+ and MobileNetV3, reaches the highest top-1 & top-5 accuracies with the lowest [Google MicroNet Challenge Σ Normalized Scores](https://micronet-challenge.github.io/scoring_and_submission.html).
+**09/30/2019 Update:** A customized model Oneshot+, with the block choices and channel choices provided from paper, ShuffleNetV2+ style SE and MobileNetV3 last convolution block design, reaches the highest top-1 & top-5 accuracies with the lowest [Google MicroNet Challenge Σ Normalized Scores](https://micronet-challenge.github.io/scoring_and_submission.html).
 Check [here](https://github.com/CanyonWind/oneshot_nas#results) for comparison.

 ## Prerequisites
 Download the ImageNet dataset, reorgnize the raw data and create MXNet RecordIO files (or just put the validation images in its corresponding class folder) by following [this script](https://gluon-cv.mxnet.io/build/examples_datasets/imagenet.html#prepare-the-imagenet-dataset).